Hextv/frostforged-repack/README.md

 ## Installation

-1. Click the green button "Code" and then click "Download ZIP"
+1. Go to "Releases" then click on "FrostForged-Repack.7z" and download it.
-2. Unzip it with your preferred zip program (WinRAR, 7Zip, ...) or with the integrated Windows ZIP Program
+2. Unzip it with your preferred zip program (WinRAR, 7Zip, ...) or with the integrated Windows ZIP Program.
-3. Run "MySQL.bat" wait 2-3 seconds (Make sure you if you have MySQL on your computer to disable it from the computer "Services")
+3. Run "MySQL.bat" wait 2-3 seconds (Make sure you if you have MySQL on your computer to disable it from the computer "Services").
 4. Run "authserver.exe" wait again 2-3 seconds.
 The last lines are supposed to be

 ```bash